- Pop-up COVID-19 vaccination sites will soon be set up at shopping centres, university campuses, and schools.

 Nicholas Crisp: People learn and get information from a lot of different places.
 In the beginning, as we rolled out, it was formal communication that was taking place in the newspaper, on the TV, sometimes on radio stations.
 Now [more] communication mediums have come to us asking us to help with messaging.

 We would like to participate, we want to communicate.
 We’re clear that we are communicating facts.
 In the past week or so, we’ve made a concerted effort to bring everybody on board and provide the material and necessary details of what it is that people are asking us that they want to know.
 We should see a lot more in that space.
 In the print media space, a lot of people have asked [to help with messaging].
 [Shops] are prepared to put little notes in with their grocery packages or [organisations that provide] food parcels and so forth.
-I’m hoping we’re gonna see a lot more of this rolling out in the next week or two.
+I’m hoping we’re going see a lot more of this rolling out in the next week or two.